Steph & Nath

 It was under a deep blue afternoon sky that the ceremony took place, protected from the sun by the large shade of several majestic old-century oaks.

 It was a very nice union handled by the officiant Pastor Justin Boeding (from United Lutheran Church).
 The bride and groom decided to have a symbolic ritual: to plant a tree.
 Actually, it was more about watering the tree than planting it!
 The moment was at the same time very fun and full of emotions.
 Especially when they exchanged their rings!

-Moreover, the sunny afternoon provided me stunning light to play with.
-For this purpose I “kidnapped” the bride and the groom a couple of times to take pictures during the reception.
+Moreover, the sunny afternoon provided me with stunning light to play with.
+For this purpose, I “kidnapped” the bride and the groom a couple of times to take pictures during the reception.

 The yummy diner (by the caterer Meatheads, Red Wing, MN) took place in the biggest room after the fathers’ blessings and speeches.
 Indeed, both fathers took the microphone.
 It always creates powerful moments that highlight the strong bonds of a family.

 The groom’s speech was also noteworthy, showing a clear sense of humor and self-derision.
 When he thanked his parents for having taken care of him and supported him while growing up, he qualified himself as “an easy behaved child, model child, that didn’t require any struggle”.
 We all had a lot of fun.